yocichenyx/yociX/README.md

 In addition, you need ensure you have python in your computer and it have **re os tkinter** module.

 ### How to use it
-After installing above modules, you can use the tool by run application.
+After installing above modules, you can use the tool by run application.py.

 *yocichen 2019/10/26*